xrtlibrary/xrtlibrary-traverse/README.md

 Select an item from specific map (inner object as the key).

 <u>Exception(s)</u>:
- - *Traverse.KeyNotFoundError*: Raised if the key doesn't exist.
+ - *Traverse.KeyNotFoundError*: The key doesn't exist.
- - *Traverse.ParameterError*: Raised if the "from" parameter is not valid (not a Map object).
+ - *Traverse.ParameterError*: The "from" parameter is not valid (not a Map object).

 <u>Parameter(s)</u>:
  - from (Map): The map.